testofthings/toolsaf/documentation/Tools.md

 }
 ```

 Use of Censys API requires an account with suitable permissions.
-Once account has been set up property, the framework utility can be used to fetch the JSON through API:
+Once the account has been set up properly, the framework utility can be used to fetch the JSON through API:
 ```
 $ python toolsaf/censys_scan <address>
 ```